THOMASELOVE/432-classes-2025/class22/README.md

 - Liang H et al. (2022) [Development and validation of a novel prognosis prediction model for patients with myelodysplastic syndrome](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC9597308/) Front Oncol.
 2022; 12: 1014504.
 [DOI](https://doi.org/10.3389%2Ffonc.2022.1014504)
 - Dzinza R and Ngwira A (2022) [Comparing parametric and Cox regression models using HIV/AIDS survival data from a retrospective study in Ntcheu district in Malawi](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC9523851/) J Public Health Res.
 2022 Jul; 11(3): 22799036221125328.
 [DOI](https://doi.org/10.1177%2F22799036221125328)
 - Cirillo C et al. (2022) [Predictors of in-hospital mortality in critically ill patients with COVID-19: a large dual tertiary centre study](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC9716800/) BMJ Open.
 2022; 12(12): e059358.
 [DOI](https://doi.org/10.1136%2Fbmjopen-2021-059358)

+## Remaining Assignments for this course

+1. Project B presentation (see schedule) and portfolio due at noon 2025-04-30
+2. Quiz 2 due at noon 2025-04-25
+3. Lab 7 due at noon 2025-04-09
+4. If you haven't yet completed Lab 6, you have until 2025-04-15 to do so.
+5. If you have questions about your Project A grade, you have until 2025-04-15 to email me.
+6. [Lab Regrade Request form](https://bit.ly/432-2025-lab-regrades) (optional) is now available at <https://bit.ly/432-2025-lab-regrades>, and is due on 2025-04-25 (same day as Quiz 2).
+See [Section 8.5 of our Syllabus](https://thomaselove.github.io/432-syllabus-2025/08-grading.html) for more on this.
+7. Course Evaluation at https://webapps.case.edu/courseevals/ anytime after you present your project, due in early May.